20 Bogus Arguments for Mass ImmigrationKey Facts 12.4

 “In our attempt to summarise the vast literature on the impact of immigration on the labour market and productivity we have not found definitive evidence on the impact of immigrants on productivity and GDP.
 Most of the literature seems to indicate that immigrants have a positive, although not significant, impact on productivity and GDP”.

-Many do work hard but the impact on the budget is very small.
-According to the House of Lords Economic Committee “the fiscal impact [of immigration] is small compared to GDP and cannot be used to justify large-scale immigration”.
+Some of the limited research in this area had found that there might be a small positive fiscal impact to immigration.
+Nonetheless, according to the House of Lords Economic Committee “the fiscal impact [of immigration] is small compared to GDP and cannot be used to justify large-scale immigration”.

 93% of immigrants go to England so England is what matters in this context.
-Together with Holland, England is the sixth most crowded country in the world if you exclude islands and city states.
+England is the second most densely populated country in the EU, after the Netherlands and excluding islands such as Malta and is the seventh most densely populated country in the world if you exclude islands and city states.

 Projections become less reliable as the length of the projection period increases.
 However, over the last 50 years, the ONS have been accurate to +/- 2½% in their projections over a 25 year period.